horsada/Circuit_Simulator/readme.md

 	output.csv

+After the derired circuit is written in netlist.txt, run ./current_test to write the outputs into output.csv.

 For calculating the inverse of a matrix by using Eigen library, do

 	G = G.inverse(); // assuming A to be a declared matrix